 - The school failed to give a test as required.

 Even if an approved ATB test is used, a false certification discharge may still be granted if the student was not given the appropriate portion of the approved test or if there were other problems with the test or the way the school administered the test.

-In most cases, you will have to fill out False Certification/Ability to Benefit to apply.
+In most cases, you will have to fill out a False Certification/Ability to Benefit form to apply.
 (There are limited cases in which the government will accept an oral application).

 There is no deadline to apply for these discharges.
-If you are still current on your loan, in most cases you should send to your loan servicer.
-You should send by certified mail and get a receipt.
+If you are still current on your loan, in most cases you should send your application for relief to your loan servicer.
+You should send it by certified mail and get a receipt.
 It is a good idea to contact your servicer to make sure you are sending the application to the correct address.

 It is important to submit as much information as possible to support the application.
 In some cases, a state or federal agency may have issued a report about problems with the school’s ATB exams.
 You can ask for the Department of Education’s files on a school through a Freedom of Information Act (FOIA) request.